noheltcj/RxCommon/README.md

 but it's on the to-do list.
 In the meantime, it's best to keep any application state and logic that utilizes this library on one thread.
-This doesn't mean you can't still operate on different threads, just transfer any data back to the designated thread.
-I personally use the existing platform specific implementations of Rx (RxSwift, RxJava, etc) to do this.
+This doesn't mean you can't still operate on different threads, just transfer any data back to a single designated thread.
+I personally use the existing platform specific implementations of Rx (RxSwift, RxJava, etc) combined with platform scheduling (ExecutorService, DispatchQueue, etc) to do this.